anominous/get/README.md

 You can use pattern matching to further refine your lists.
-See a manual at https://www.gnu.org/software/bash/manual/html_node/Pattern-Matching.html#Pattern-Matching In case you wonder, inside the script all list items are automatically embedded in "*" characters.
+See a manual at https://www.gnu.org/software/bash/manual/html_node/Pattern-Matching.html#Pattern-Matching In case you wonder, inside the script all list items are converted to lower case and automatically embedded in "*" characters.

 Donald Duck, Daisy Duck, and Scrooge McDuck, but no other Ducks?
 +(Donald|Daisy|Scrooge)*Duck